 All high sustainability risk cases require approval by the relevant approving authority within the Business Unit (Wholesale or Commercial Banking).
 In cases where there is non-concurrence in the recommendation between the approving authority and Group Sustainability, the decision is escalated ultimately to the Group Executive Committee (GEXCO), chaired by the Group CEO.
-GEXCO has the discretion to further escalate the decision to the Board or the Group Sustainability and Governance Committee (GSGC) for final approval.
+GEXCO has the discretion to further escalate the decision to the Board or the Board Group Sustainability Committee (BGSC) for final approval.

-Action Plans
+Client Engagement and Action Plans

 In some cases, a client may be linked to negative environmental and social impacts or are not currently meeting our minimum requirements.
-If the impacts are not severe in nature and may be rectified or improved through the implementation of controls and remedial measures, CIMB may request that a client implements a time-bound action plan.
+If the impacts are not severe in nature and may be rectified or improved through the implementation of controls and remedial measures, CIMB will engage the client and may request that the client implements a time-bound action plan.
 The time-bound action plan is reviewed on an annual basis to check for adherence and progress on resolution.
 Extension request of time-bound action plan is permitted with sufficient justification.